BIGJRA/BIGJRA.github.io/reborn.md

 |**Drapion**       |1  |
 |Klang             |1  |

 Pick up the *Light Ball* and hidden 2 *Common Candies* and *Red Shard*.
-You can smash the dark spot on the way to access another area.
+You can smash the dark spot on the wallx to access another area.
 Grab the hidden *Hyper Potion*, *Purple Shard*, and *Dusk Ball* as you sneak through this path.
 Smash the wall on the other side and push the switch here, then go left.

 We don't have Flash yet, so this area can be a bit annoying to search for items and such.
 In the top right corner you can smash a rock to free a guy.
 You'll find hidden *X Sp.
 Atk* and *Rock Gem* nearby.
 There's also a smash wall above you containing an *Ability Capsule*.
 Make your way down the stairs to the right.
 You'll find a hidden *Green Shard*.
 Go down more stairs and go straight up.
 Inside a smash wall you can find *TMX8 Flash*... but we don't have the badge to use it yet.
 Darn.